normal-computing/fuji-web/CONTRIBUTING.md

 - Ensure that your code follows the project's coding conventions and is properly documented.
 - Include screenshots or animated GIFs in your pull request whenever possible, especially for UI-related changes.
-- Follow the [Pull Request Template](https://github.com/normal-computing/web-wand/PULL_REQUEST_TEMPLATE.md) provided in the repository for the description of your pull request.
+- Follow the [Pull Request Template](https://github.com/normal-computing/fuji-web/PULL_REQUEST_TEMPLATE.md) provided in the repository for the description of your pull request.

 ### Code Review Process

 After you submit a pull request, the project maintainers will review your proposed changes.
-This process helps to ensure the quality and consistency of the WebWand codebase.
+This process helps to ensure the quality and consistency of the Fuji-Web codebase.
 The review may require some back-and-forth communication, so please be patient.
 We appreciate your contributions and will do our best to provide feedback and guidance as quickly as possible.

 ## Community and Conduct